johnbayko/hicp/docs/articles/intro/Part4/main.rst

 In a case like this, there will be a new ID assigned any time ``greeting_text`` is changed and added again.
 The old text will be just taking up space, unused.
-So it would be better to exiplicitly set the new text using the text ID for the text being replaced.
+So it would be better to explicitly set the new text using the text ID for the text being replaced.
 If the text has been added before, the old ID will be returned.
 That might not be what you want if the text is changed later.